Table of Contents

 When To Consider Medical Care for Earache

-You should seek immediate medical attention from a healthcare professional if your earache is the result of something that is stuck in your ear.
+You should seek immediate medical attention from a healthcare professional if your earache results from something that is stuck in your ear.

 Do not attempt to remove the foreign object yourself.
-Contact your nearest Ear Health clinic, GP, or call Healthline on 0800 611 116.
+Contact your nearest Ear Health clinic, general practitioner, or call Healthline on 0800 611 116.

 Seek urgent medical advice if you have an earache and: